chroma-hade/AnimController/README.md

 	warn("Not Dancing!")
 end

--- Check is animator playing any "Action" (include 2~4) priority animation local IsActionPlaying = AnimController.IsActionPlaying(Animator) if not IsActionPlaying then
+-- Check is Animator Playing any "Action" (Include 2~4) Priority Animation local IsActionPlaying = AnimController.IsActionPlaying(Animator) if not IsActionPlaying then
 	print("[Idle Animation]: Can i join?")